popmanhe/MvcRoleManager/README.md

 </li>
 <li> Add filters.Add(new HandleErrorAttribute()); to App_Start\FilterConfig.cs for MVC web page authorization;
 </li>
+<li>Copy Areas/RoleManager folder to your project.
+MvcRoleManager resides in this folder only. </li>
 <li>The project will create two new tables, Action and ActionRoles.
 Action stores actions of controllers that will be configured for authorization; ActionRoles have the links between Actions and roles.</li>
 <li>Configuration page locates at http://yourproject/RoleManager/ .
 <a href="https://drive.google.com/open?id=0B_vc8f3gs88KbUV4empfQ1k2WEk" target=_blank>SCREENSHOT</a>